panther-labs/panther/docs/gitbook/README.md

 ![Architecture](.gitbook/assets/panther_graphic_flow.jpg)

-The three primary components are:
+Its main components are:

-* **Log Analysis** to centralize, parse, and analyze log data
+* [Log Analysis](log-analysis/log-processing/README.md) for collecting, parsing, and analyzing security data
-* **Cloud Security** to detect misconfigurations and improve cloud security posture in AWS accounts
+* [Cloud Security](policies/scanning/README.md) for scanning AWS accounts to detect misconfigurations and improve cloud security posture
-* **Historical Search** for analytics on collected log data and alerts
+* [Historical Search](historical-search/README.md) for analytics on normalized log data, generated alerts, and common indicators

 ## Benefits

-The benefits of Panther include:

-- Flexible Python3-based detections
 - Built on serverless technologies for high scale at low cost
+- Python-based real-time detections
+- SQL-based historical queries
-- Near real-time analysis for quick alerting and remediation
+- Low-latency alerting and remediation
 - Simple deployments using infrastructure as code
 - Secure, least-privilege, and encrypted infrastructure deployed within your AWS account

 ## Use Cases

-Security teams can use Panther for:
+Teams use Panther for:

 |         Use Case         | Description                                                                               |
 | :----------------------: | ----------------------------------------------------------------------------------------- |